Need to get your oily skin under control? First, you’ll have to set the facts straight.

 2) If You Exfoliate More, Your Skin Will Clear Up

-But, its a myth that over-exfoliating your skin will help clear it up.
-Over-exfoliation is just as bad.
+But, it is a myth that intemperate exfoliation of your skin will help clear it up better.
+Over-exfoliation is bad.
+How?

 I recommend NeedCrystal’s Face Scrub With Salicylic Acid.
 It has some amazing reviews on Amazon in case you want to check it out.